-The 2020 season reflected the second consecutive year the SZRLF was impacted by overseas market issues due to a combination of international trade disputes and COVID.
-The impact can be observed in within-season trends e.g. catch in February of 2020 was reduced to 6 t when normally up to 100 t of lobster are landed, while in November 2020 just 39 t was taken when normally up to 250 t is caught.
+The 2021 season reflected the third consecutive year that the SZRLF was impacted by overseas market issues due to a combination of international trade disputes and COVID.
+The impact can be observed in within-season trends over this period, e.g. catch in February of 2020 was reduced to 6 t when normally up to 100 t of lobster were landed, while in November 2020 just 39 t was taken when normally up to 250 t was caught.
 These impacts can affect important indicators such as catch rate, at least on a monthly level.
 For example, the low CPUE estimate observed in February 2020 is clearly a reflection of known market influences, rather than a reduction in lobster abundance.
 Despite these impacts, there are clear signals to indicate that the status of the SZRLF has improved in recent seasons.

-Up to 2020, the SZRLF TACC had been fully taken for eleven consecutive seasons.
-The current catch level of 1,275.5 t is low in a historical context with effort required to take the TACC having generally decreased since 2010.
-Reduced levels of catch have resulted in a considerable improvement in SZRLF performance, particularly since 2015.
-Legal-size catch rates have increased by 71 % over the last four seasons and are now the highest since 2004.
-CPUE is now above both the long-term average and TRP with increases observed across broad spatial and temporal scales.
+In 2021, the SZRLF TACC increased from 1,246 t to 1,320 t having been fully taken for twelve consecutive seasons.
+Despite this increase, the current catch level of 1,327.1 t is low in a historical context with effort required to take the TACC having generally decreased since 2010.
+Reduced catches have resulted in a considerable improvement in SZRLF performance, particularly since 2015.
+Legal-size catch rates have increased by 79% over the last five seasons and are now the highest since 2004.
+CPUE is now above both the long-term average and TrRP with increases observed across broad spatial and temporal scales.
 Similar increases in legal-size catch rate have also been observed over recent seasons in fishery-independent surveys.

-As well as reduced catch levels, recent increases in catch rate are likely driven by improved recruitment to the fishable biomass, particularly over the last four seasons.
-After a long-term decline from 1999 to 2015, undersized abundances have increased and are now the highest since 2002.
-Given that the period between PRI and recruitment to the fishery is approximately one year, this has translated to increases in legal-size CPUE.
+As well as reduced catch levels, recent increases in catch rate are likely driven by improved recruitment to the fishable biomass, particularly in recent seasons.
+After a long-term decline from 1999 to 2015, undersized abundances subsequently increased by 129% to 2019.
+Despite a 13% decline over the last two seasons, current PRI levels remain above the TrRP.
+Given that the period between PRI and recruitment to the fishery is approximately one year, PRI levels have translated to increases in legal-size CPUE.
 Recent recruitment increases are supported by independent model estimates of recruitment, undersize length frequency distributions and fishery-independent PRI estimates.

 In the SZRLF, based on tag-recapture studies, the period between puerulus settlement and the PRI is ~4 years, with recruitment into the fishery occurring one year later (i.e. 5 years after settlement) (McGarvey et al. 1999; Linnane et al. 2013; 2014).
 While correlations between the PRI and CPUE are strong using a one-year lag, consistent correlations between settlement and recruitment are yet to emerge.
 For example, high levels of settlement observed in 2005, 2006 and 2009 reflected the increase in PRI in 2009, 2010 and 2013 which, combined with reduced catch levels, is likely to have contributed to elevated commercial CPUE over recent seasons.
-However, these relationships are not consistent over time as highlighted by the fact that the recent increases in CPUE in 2017 and 2018 came from below average settlements in 2012 and 2013.
+However, these relationships are not consistent over time as highlighted by the fact that the recent increases in CPUE in 2017 and 2018 came after below average settlements in 2012 and 2013.

 Outputs from the qR and LenMod fishery models agree closely in relation to the current stock status.
-Following a considerable decline between 2002 and 2009, legal-sized biomass has gradually increased over the last eleven seasons.
-Given that catch has remained stable over this period, exploitation rate has decreased, with the 2020 estimate the lowest on record.
-Egg production levels have also increased in recent seasons but remain low in 2020 at 12% of %UEP.
+Following a considerable decline between 2002 and 2009, legal-sized biomass has been stable or increasing over the last twelve seasons.
+Given that catch has remained constant over this period, exploitation rate has decreased, with the 2021 estimate the lowest on record.
+Overall egg production levels in the fishery remained low in 2021 at just 14% of %UEP but with recent increases in line with biomass.